Bay Area women recall visit to respite center in Texas

 Pena brought back some mementos of her short time there.

-"This was a rosary we gave people who wanted a rosary and this is a symbol of hope for them and protection," she explained.
+"This was a rosary we gave people who wanted a rosary and just this item is a symbol of hope for them and protection," she explained.

 Both are feelings that are real for the people they served.

-Here is an immediate way you can help the immigrant families in McAllen Texas: There is a volunteer crew there in McAllen who has a deal with a local pizza place, Bucks.
+Here are immediate ways you can help the immigrant families in McAllen, Texas:

-Pizzas are $6.50 and feed 4 people.
-(Pizza is normally $10. so it is a nice discount!)
-You can call into Bucks and order as many pizzas as you would like, pay with your credit card.
-A volunteer named Mayra will pick them up and get them to the Respite Center in time for dinner.
+1. There is a volunteer crew in McAllen who has a deal with a local pizza place, Buck's.
+Pizzas are $6.50 and feed 4 people (Pizza is normally $10, so it is a nice discount!).
+You can call into Buck's and order as many pizzas as you would like, pay with your credit card.
+The pizzas get delivered in time for dinner - they communicate regularly with a volunteer at the respite center.

-She does this every day!
-When you order, mention you need to make sure they know this is for the Catholic Charities Respite Center and specifically mention Mayra's name.
-If they have enough for the day you call they will add your order to the next day.
-And it doesn't matter that it is pizza every day because the families only stay for 24 hours.
-So please call Buck's Pizza at 956 581 8611.
+When you order, mention that this is for the Catholic Charities Respite Center.
+If they have enough for the day you call, they will add your order to the next day.
+And it doesn't matter that it's pizza every day because the families only stay for 24 hours.
+So, please call Buck's Pizza at (956) 581-8611.

-If you would like to help the cause, visit the Catholic Charities page here.
+2. If you would like to help the cause, visit the Catholic Charities page on the Donations page, choose Donate for a Project, checkmark Make this donation for a Project, then select Humanitarian Respite Center: catholiccharitiesrgv.org/Donations.aspx.

+3. Families who need housing placement assistance in the San Francisco Bay Area: Julie Chronister, a professor in the counseling department at San Francisco State University works with organizations in Texas that support refugee families.
+At present, she is working with Hand In Hand to find hosts for Bay Area families.
+She may be contacted at: Julie Chronister, PhD Professor, Department of Counseling, SFSU, jchronis@sfsu.edu.

 Follow ABC7 News as we bring you the story of the Crisis at the Border.